Therapies at Desert Hope

 Addiction can change a person’s behaviors and thought processes in ways that make them prioritize drugs and alcohol over their health, wellness, and personal and professional responsibilities.

 We offer individual and group therapy in all our treatment programs to help you experience a well-rounded recovery.
-Individual therapy is structured and customized for your unique needs and allows you to speak openly and privately with your therapist about your substance use disorder and the struggles you face.
+Individual counseling sessions are structured and customized for your unique needs and allows you to speak openly and privately with your therapist about your substance use disorder and the struggles you face.